 AQAP...al-Qaeda’s affiliates in Yemen and Saudi Arabia got married and called themselves al-Qaeda in the Arabian Peninsula -- or AQAP.
-They claimed responsibility for this year’s terror attack on Charlie Hebdo in Paris and are considered one of the biggest threats to the West.
+They claimed responsibility for the 2015 terror attack on Charlie Hebdo in Paris and are considered one of the biggest threats to the West.
 Plus they're taking advantage of Yemen’s civil war and seizing land in the middle of the chaos, so the group is on everyone’s radar.

 al-Shabab...al-Qaeda’s Somali cousins.
 You know them as the ones responsible for several large attacks in the past few years.
-They orchestrated a mall attack in Kenya’s capital in 2013, and the attack that just killed 148 people on a college campus there.
+They orchestrated a mall attack in Kenya’s capital in 2013, and the 2015 attack that killed 148 people on a college campus there.
 In 2016, they stormed a Kenyan base in Somalia, reportedly killing 180.
 Al-Shabab’s MO?
 Enforcing Islam, while killing others along the way -- in the college attack, the gunmen targeted Christians.

 al-Nusra Front...A Syrian rebel group that got together to fight President Bashar al-Assad.
 It’s also pledged allegiance to al-Qaeda.
 They’re in the awkward position of wanting to appeal to Syrians, while also staying loyal to a group that many Syrians hate.
 And speaking of…

 ISIS...or ISIL or IS.
 It’s the P. Diddy of terror groups, always changing to a worse name.
 And they're responsible for many of the terrorist attacks against the West in recent years.
-Al-Qaeda decided last year that it was too extreme to hang out with.
+Al-Qaeda decided in 2014 that it was too extreme to hang out with.
 So there’s that.
-Since then, it’s been running point in Iraq, Syria, and has a growing presence in other places, including Yemen.
-It’s been grabbing territory, terrorizing minorities, and beheading Westerners, while attempting to build an Islamic State.
+The group spent a lot of time grabbing territory across the Mideast, terrorizing minorities, and beheading Westerners, all while attempting to build an Islamic State.
 This led the US and friends to move in with airstrikes.
 A few years later, the war isn't over yet, but ISIS is losing ground.

 Boko Haram...Attention hogs based in Nigeria.
-The group’s killed more than 10,000 people there in the last year.
-It’s also infamous for kidnapping more than 200 Nigerian schoolgirls last year.
-The gov. hasn’t had much luck fighting the group.
+The group killed more than 10,000 people there in 2015.
+It’s also infamous for kidnapping more than 200 Nigerian schoolgirls.
+And they've pledged allegiance to ISIS.
+The Nigerian gov has had trouble fighting the group.
 Like that time their air force accidentally targeted a camp for displaced people instead of Boko Haram operations.

 Hamas...A Palestinian militant group that doubles as a political party.
 It controlled the Gaza Strip, a Palestinian territory, for years.
 The group’s platform?
 Destroy Israel, and establish a Palestinian state.
 No surprise, this hasn’t gone over well with Israel.
 The two have a long history of violence and war.
 Iran’s been Hamas's longtime sugar daddy, despite a falling out for a few years.

-Khorasan Group...The al-Qaeda All Stars tour.
-Operates out of Syria and run by one of bin Laden’s ex-BFFs (although it's unclear if he is alive or dead).
+Khorasan Group...The al-Qaeda All Stars tour that operates out of Syria.
 It’s considered a big, scary deal because the group is focused on recruiting Westerners to carry out terror plots back home.
 They've been quiet for the last couple of years.